 Holy Basil – Also referred to as “tulsi”, holy basil is a mixed bag of benefits for nootropic purposes.
-While it is not as well-documented as ashwagandha and bacopa monnieri, holy basil can be an anxiety-reducer.
+While it is not as well-documented as ashwagandha and bacopa monnieri, holy basil can support a calm mood.
 Although the evidence seems clear, the effects are not as strong or profound as other herbs (like ashwagandha).

 According to Examine.com “A decrease has been noted, but the studies are not overly robust…” It seems there is a positive correlation, but not strongly enough that it will change your life.
 Somewhat more interesting is the evidence that suggests holy basil is a strong immune-booster.
 In a double-blind study, holy basil helped to significantly increase levels of cells and cytokines of the immune system.
 Taken in large quantities it can also serve as a testosterone booster.